andymitchhank/terminal/README.md

 ## Running

 1. Install [Nanobox](https://docs.nanobox.io/install/).
 You'll probably have to make an account.
+You will need the credentials later.
 2. `cd` into repo
-3. Run `nanobox dns local terminal.local`
+3. Run `nanobox dns local terminal.local` (windows: `nanobox dns add local terminal.local`)
 4. Run `nanobox run`.
-It'll will drop you into a new shell.
+It will drop you into a new shell.
 5. Run `python src/app.py`.
 5. Navigate to terminal.local:5000 in a browser.
 6. Do some dev.